 As your company gears up for end-of-the-year activities, take a look at your background-screening procedures.
 Are they company-wide, consistent, and compliant?
-If so, you're on the right track.
-If not, explore these resources, and remember to consult legal counsel for review of your policies.
+If so, you’re on the right track.
+If not, explore our resource library, and remember to consult legal counsel for review of your policies.

 The resources provided here are for educational purposes only and do not constitute legal advice.
 We advise you to consult your own counsel if you have legal questions related to your specific practices and compliance with applicable laws.